2015–2016 SWIFT banking hack: Expanded scope and suspicions of North Korea

 After the initial two reports, two security firms reported that the attacks involved malware similar to that used in the 2014 Sony Pictures Entertainment hack and impacted as many at 12 banks in Southeast Asia.
 Both attacks are attributed to a hacker group nicknamed Lazarus Group by researchers.
 Symantec has linked the group with North Korea.
 If North Korea's involvement is true, it would be the first known incident of a state actor using cyberattacks to steal funds.

 Ramifications

 International relations

-If the attack did originate in North Korea, the thefts would have profound implications for international relations.
-It would be the first known instance of a state actor using cyber attacks to steal funds.
+If the attack did originate in North Korea, the thefts would have profound implications for international relations, establishing a new precedent for state-sponsored financial cybercrime.

 The thefts may also have implications for the regime of international sanctions that aim to isolate North Korea's economy.
 The theft may represent a significant percentage of North Korea's current GDP.

 SWIFT system

 Trust in the SWIFT system has been an important element in international banking for decades.
 Banks consider SWIFT messages trustworthy, and can thus follow the transmitted instructions immediately.
 In addition, the thefts themselves can threaten the solvency of the member banks.
 "This is a big deal, and it gets to the heart of banking," said SWIFT's CEO, Gottfried Leibbrandt, who added, "Banks that are compromised like this can be put out of business."

 Following the attacks, SWIFT announced a new regime of mandatory controls required of all banks using the system.
 SWIFT will inspect member banks for compliance, and inform regulators and other banks of noncompliance.

 SWIFT officials have made repeated remarks that attacks on the system are expected to continue.
 In September 2016, SWIFT announced that three additional banks had been attacked.
 In two of the cases, the hackers succeeded in sending fraudulent SWIFT orders, but the receiving banks found them to be suspicious and discovered the fraud.
 According to SWIFT officials, in the third case, a patch to the SWIFT software allowed the attacked bank to detect the hackers before messages were sent.